 What is Electric Vehicle Fleet Management?

-Electric vehicle fleet management is overseeing the charging needs of fleet drivers and electric vehicles as well as ensuring the charging infrastructure is optimized to fulfill those needs.
+The objective of Electric vehicle fleet management is overseeing the charging needs of fleet drivers and electric vehicles as well as ensuring the EV charging infrastructure is optimized to fulfill those needs.

 EV fleet management considers the big issues of fleet electrification and electric vehicle charging requirements.
 The volume of vehicles and distances traveled must be analyzed to determine the number of depot and/or “on the road” charge points required and the distance between them – whether owned and operated by the fleet owner, public charge points, or home-based charge points for lighter vehicles.
-This directly addresses the issue of range anxiety, ensuring vehicles have access to charge points when and where they need them, whether on the road or at the depot, so they can complete their missions.
+This directly addresses the issue of range anxiety, ensuring fleet drivers have access to charge points when and where they need them, whether on the road or at the depot, so they can complete their missions.

 What should EV fleet operators care about?